 Industrial operations comprise activities that contribute to the research, development, test, evaluation, procurement, deployment, and logistical support of Army equipment and weapon systems.
 The principles of this chapter apply to industrial and base operations, construction, and civil works projects.
 SOH requirements codified in 29 CFR 1910 are applicable to Army industrial and base operations.
 29 CFR 1910 requires the development and management of programs specifically addressing requirements and responsibilities for general industry.
-Refer to 29 CFR 1926 and USACE EM 385-1-1 for construction SOH requirements.
+Refer to 29 CFR 1926 and United States Army Corp of Engineers (USACE) Engineering Manual (EM) 385-1-1 for construction SOH requirements.